 OUT

-Cathedral Sq , static: Demolition or rebuild of Christ Church Cathedral was delayed by a Heritage hailers' court case.
-Ghost Government Life awaited demolition.
+Cathedral Sq was static: Demolition or rebuild of Christ Church Cathedral was delayed by the Heritage-hailers' court case.
+Ruined multi-storey Government Life awaited demolition.

 22.04.13.
 Gloucester St view, quake ruined, boarded, Christ Church Cathedral, N transept & nave.
 Repaired Novotel left.
 Abandoned Heritage Hotel & Millennium Hotel / Distinction Hotel middle.
 Abandoned Camelot Hotel right awaited demolition for Central Library / Turanga rebuild